Bowtie-free graphs have a Ramsey lift

-The special structure of good graphs indicates that we have vertices of various types and that the Ramsey lift will have to be defined carefully.
-In this section we shall define three expansions (with languages $L_0$, $L_1$ and $L_2$) and use them to define an amalgamation class (see Corollary~\ref{cor:ultrahomogeneous}).
-We start with the definition of central vertices.
+is a technique which provides an ultrahomogeneous lift for a non-ultrahomogeneous structure.
+The special structure of good bowtie-free graphs indicates that we have vertices of various types and that the Ramsey lift will have to be defined carefully (to distinguish all possible combination of types).
+In this section we shall define three lifts (with languages $L_0$, $L_1$ and $L_2$) and use them to define an amalgamation class (see Corollary~\ref{cor:ultrahomogeneous}).
+We start with the definition of centre.

-Let $G$ be a good graph.
+Let $G$ be a good bowtie-free graph.
 Then the {\em centre} of $G$, $c(G)$, is a subgraph induced by all vertices contained in two or more triangles.

 The {\em centre of a vertex} $v$, denoted by $c(v)$, is a subgraph of $G$ induced by all vertices in two or more triangles which are in the same connectivity component of $(V, E_0)$ as the vertex $v$.
-(We define centre for good graphs only.)
-According to Lemma \ref{lem:chimneys}, the centre of a vertex is either an edge (if $v$ is contained in a chimney) or $K_4$ (if $v$ is contained in copy of $K_4$).
-Note that in the language of model theory this presents a definable set and thus bowtie-free graphs have a nontrivial algebraic closure and this was one of the motivations for a study of this particular example, see e.g. \cite{Cherlin2011}.
-We call $A\subseteq G$ a {\em vertex-centre} if and only if $A=c(a)$, for every $a\in A$.
+(We define centre for good bowtie-free graphs only, so every vertex has a centre.)
+According to Lemma \ref{lem:chimneys}, the centre of a vertex is either an edge (if $v$ is contained in a chimney) or $K_4$ (if $v$ is contained in a copy of $K_4$).
+We also call a vertex {\em central} if it appears in centre.

-For a good graph $G$, the {\em centre} of its subgraph $H$ is a subgraph of $G$ induced by the union of all centres of vertices of $H$.
-Note that the centre of $H$ is not necessarily a subgraph of $H$.

-We also call a vertex {\em central} if it appears in its centre.
 Other vertices are {\em non-central}.

+\begin{remark} Note that in the language of model theory the centre of a vertex is a definable set and thus bowtie-free graphs have a nontrivial algebraic closure (and as explained above this was one of the motivations for a study of this particular example, see e.g. \cite{Cherlin2011}). \end{remark}